astral-sh/ruff/crates/red_knot_test/README.md

 ```
 ````

-It should be possible to include a TOML fenced code block in a single test (as shown), or in a grouping section, in which case it applies to all nested tests within that grouping section.
-Configs at multiple level are allowed and merged, with the most-nested (closest to the test) taking precedence.
+It should be possible to include a TOML-fenced code block in a single test (as shown), or in a grouping section, in which case it applies to all nested tests within that grouping section.
+Configurations at multiple level are allowed and merged, with the most-nested (closest to the test) taking precedence.

 ### Configuring search paths and kinds

 The red-knot TOML config format hasn't been designed yet, and we may want to implement support in the test framework for configuring search paths before it is designed.
 If so, we can define some configuration options for now under the `[tool.knot.tests]` namespace.
-In the future, perhaps some of these can be replaced by real red-knot config options, maybe some of them will be kept long term as test-specific options.
+In the future, perhaps some of these can be replaced by real red-knot config options; some or all may also be kept long-term as test-specific options.

+Other future planned changes to configuration include:

-We should be able to configure the default workspace root to something other than `/src/` using a `workspace-root` config option.
+- We should be able to configure the default workspace root to something other than `/src/` using a `workspace-root` config option.

-We should be able to add a third-party root using the `third-party-root` config option.
+- We should be able to add a third-party root using the `third-party-root` config option.

-We may want to add additional config options for setting additional search path kinds.
+- We may want to add additional config options for setting additional search path kinds.

 Paths for `workspace-root` and `third-party-root` must be absolute.

 Relative embedded-file paths are relative to the workspace root, even if it is explicitly set to a non-default value using the `workspace-root` config.

-### Specifying custom typeshed
+### Specifying a custom typeshed

 Some tests will need to override the default typeshed with custom files.
 The `[tool.knot.tests]` config option `typeshed-root` should be usable for this: